sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Two-dimensional arrays and row-major memory layout
 - Common array algorithms: sum, minimum and maximum, reversal, linear search

+**Worked example:** a matrix transpose with explicit bounds checking, and a demonstration of exactly what an out-of-range write corrupts.

 [🗒️Lecture Notes (HTML)](../files/c/Week_12_Arrays.html)

 ---